Oluoladio/monitoringapp/README.md

 This will create a Kubernetes service that exposes the application on port 5000.

-To access the application, you can use the load balancer DNS name or IP address associated with the service on your broswer.
+To access the application, you can use the load balancer DNS name or IP address associated with the service on your browser.